zoltantoth0409/liferay-portal/modules/util/source-formatter/documentation/service_util.markdown

 ## ServiceUtil

 Do not make calls to `portal-kernel/.../*ServiceUtil` from a '`*ServiceImpl` class.
-Instead create a reference via `service.xml`
+Instead create a reference via `service.xml`.

 ### Example

 Incorrect:

 In `UserLocalServiceImpl.java`